davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 > Note the original procedure described in {{RFC5280}} included a
 > `valid_policy_tree` structure as part of the output.
 This structure grows
 > exponentially in the size of the input, so computing it risks
-> denial-of-service vulernabilities in X.509-based applications, such as
+> denial-of-service vulnerabilities in X.509-based applications, such as
 > {{CVE-2023-0464}} and {{CVE-2023-23524}}.
 Accordingly, this output is
 > deprecated.
 Computing this structure is NOT RECOMMENDED.
 >